ariel055132/Notes/AWS/AWSIdentityAndAccessManagement.md

 5. (identity-based) Policies
    * defines the permissions for the identities or resources they are associated with.

+## Types of policy
+1. Identity-based policy: attached to users, groups, or roles
+2. Resource-based policy: attached to a resource; define permissions for a principal/user accessing the resource
+3. IAM permission boundaries: set the maximum permissions an identity-based policy can grant an IAM entity
+4. AWS Organizations services control policies (SCP): specify the maximum permissions for an organization or OU

 ## Permission Boundaries
 * Define the maximum permissions that are available to an IAM entity via an identity based policy
 * Prevent **privilege escalation attack**